microsoft/datashaper/javascript/react/docs/report/react.api.md

 // @public (undocumented)
 export const CodebookDataNatureField: React.FC<CodebookEnumDropdownFieldProps>;

-// Warning: (ae-missing-release-tag) "CodebookDefaultProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CodebookDefaultProps {
-    // (undocumented)
-    field: Field;
-    // (undocumented)
-    onChangeField?: (field: Field) => void;
-}

-// Warning: (ae-missing-release-tag) "CodebookDefaultStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CodebookDefaultStyles {
-    // (undocumented)
-    dataNature?: IDropdownStyles;
-    // (undocumented)
-    dataType?: IDropdownStyles;
-    // (undocumented)
-    description?: ITextFieldStyles;
-    // (undocumented)
-    displayName?: ITextFieldStyles;
-    // Warning: (ae-forgotten-export) The symbol "CodebookMappingStyles" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    mapping?: CodebookMappingStyles;
-    // (undocumented)
-    root?: React.CSSProperties;
-    // Warning: (ae-forgotten-export) The symbol "CodebookStatsStyles" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    statsWrapper?: CodebookStatsStyles;
-    // (undocumented)
-    units?: ITextFieldStyles;
-}

 // Warning: (ae-missing-release-tag) "CodebookDescriptionField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)